 7.04.
 Each attorney to whom a Notice of Non-Compliance is issued on April 30, who was not previously assessed the \$100 non-compliance fee on January 1st, shall pay to the Commission a non-compliance fee of One Hundred Dollars (\$100).
 Said fee shall be assessed on the Notice of Non-Compliance.
 In order to establish compliance, attorneys shall file a valid statement of exemption or an Affidavit of Compliance with the Commission on or before May 31 of that year showing that he or she has remedied his/her deficiencies.
 In addition, any attorney who receives a Notice of Non-Compliance showing a fee due to the Commission shall pay the full amount of the fee by May 31st as part of establishing his/her compliance.
-In the event an attorney fails to timely claim an exemption or remedy his/her deficiencies, by the May 31 deadline, fails to pay any fee owing under Section 8.03, to the Commission or fails to timely file an Affidavit of Compliance, the attorney shall pay to the Commission an additional Continuing Non-Compliance Fee of Two Hundred Dollars (\$200).
+In the event!f by the May 31 deadline, an attorney fails to claim an exemption, or remedy his/her deficiencies, by the May 31, deadline, fails to pay any fee owing to the Commission or fails to timely file an Affidavit of Compliance, the attorney shall pay to the Commission an additional Continuing Non-Compliance Fee of Two Hundred Dollars (\$200).
+The Two Hundred Dollar Continuing Non-compliance Fee shall be due and payable on June 1st.